partnerhero/Programming-101/Module_9/module 9.5.md

 Going back to axios and HTTP, imagine you were tasked with the following:

-> You are a web developer and just finished a pet blog for a client, called Dogz and Catz.
-The blog is connected to a database through an API.
-Now, your client wants to clasify articles by adding the words "CAT" or "DOG" to the end of article titles.
-He asks you to work on a function that lets him do this easily to already existing artiles.
+> You are a web developer and just finished an employee directory app for a big client called Gentle Apple.
+The app is connected to a database through an API.
+Employees on the database look like [this](https://jsonplaceholder.typicode.com/users).
+Now, your client calls you saying that they are moving to a new website, so they need the "website" property on all users to be updated to "https://gentleapple.com".

 The statement above gives us a number of requirements to work through:
-1. We need to first retrieve data for a blog article.
-We would need an `articleId` parameter to do that.
+1. We need to first retrieve data for an employee.
+For our purposes, we'll call employees `users`.
+We would need an `userId` parameter to do that.
 (GET)
-2. Using that data, we need to append the word "CAT" or "DOG" to the article title.
-We'll need a `keyword` parameter.
+2. Using that data, we need to replace the website property for the new `https://gentleapple.com` value.
+We'll need a `website` parameter.
 3. We then need to update that data through the API.
 (PUT)

+We will be using [this api](https://jsonplaceholder.typicode.com/) to do this problem.

 Let's break this down into steps: